The most successful businesses (regardless of industry) all have one thing in common: They put the customer first.

-A consumer insight is information gathered from your customers that can help further develop your marketing strategy, customer experience, or product development.
+Consumer insights stem from effective market research work.
+It is information gathered from your customers that can help further develop your marketing strategy, customer experience, or product development.
 Consumer insights can take the form of consumer behaviors, analytical data, and feedback.

 Why Are Consumer Insights Important?

 Overall, the purpose of consumer insights is to allow businesses to dive deeper into how consumers think and understand how they can create the best possible customer experience.

 The power of collecting consumer insights can provide benefits to nearly every aspect of your business, including:

 - Gaining validation for investments in new products or services, packaging, and creative

 - Enhancing and improving existing products or services

 - Delivering more personalized customer experiences